Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 The real question should be, who doesn’t?
 It doesn’t matter if you’re a stay-at-home mom, a retired factory worker, or if you’re a big company.
 In this day and age when cybercrime is flourishing and only expected to grow, more and more people can have their identity stolen from just browsing a few seemingly harmless websites.
 If you want to keep a low profile and reduce the chances of getting hacked or monitored, using one of the best VPN services is something to consider.

-In addition, some countries have strict internet restrictions and monitoring laws.
+Also, some countries have strict internet restrictions and monitoring laws.
 Even for those who are not worried about any personal information that could be stolen, they may not be too keen on spending hundreds of dollars each month on TV shows, movies, music, video games, books, etc. For people in these situations, using a VPN service can be an excellent way to save more than a few bucks or make the internet a freer and more welcoming place.

 The best VPN services will not only let you connect to restricted websites posing as being from some other part of the world, but also offer pretty good connection speeds.
 You can enjoy using apps like BitTorrent and download your favorite form of digital entertainment whenever you feel like it.
 At the same time, the best VPN services can also be used to access your favorite streaming sites that are restricted to certain geographical regions (Netflix, Hulu, NBA TV, etc.)